mongodb-js/compass/release/README.md

 3. Waits for a draft github release to be available.
 4. Prompts to publish the github release.
 5. Waits for the release to be published.
-6. Verifies that the new version is available in the auto-updates.